Daniel Dulany the Younger: Newspaper wars

 Despite this open and articulate opposition to the Stamp Act, Dulany remained a loyalist, and in that vein engaged in a famous newspaper discussion with Charles Carroll of Carrollton.
 In these debates, both men adopted pseudonyms, Dulany being "Antillon", and Carroll "First Citizen".
 Charles Carroll, then relatively unknown, adopted the more populist argument, claiming that the government of Maryland had long been the monopoly of four families, the Ogles, the Taskers, the Bladens and the Dulanys.
 Dulany took the contrary view.
 Eventually word spread of the true identity of the two combatants, and Carroll's fame and notoriety began to grow.
 Eventually Dulany resorted to highly personal ad hominem attacks on "First Citizen", and Carroll responded, in statesmanlike fashion, with considerable restraint, arguing that when Antilles engaged in "virulent invective and illiberal abuse, we may fairly presume, that arguments are either wanting, or that ignorance or incapacity know not how to apply them".

 Eventually, as war became inevitable, Dulany found his essentially moderate position untenable and he found himself forced to choose sides.
 Dulany was not able to rebel against the Crown he and his family had served so long.
 He believed that protest rather than force should furnish the solution to America's problems, and that legal process, logic, and the "prudent" exercise of "agreements" would eventually prevail upon the British to concede the colonists' demands.

-Post-Revolution life and death
+Post-Revolution

-As a Loyalist, most of Dulany's substantial property was confiscated in 1781.
+As a loyalist, a portion of Dulany's substantial property was confiscated in 1781.

 He died March 17, 1797, in Baltimore.
+At the time of his death, he owned 3,000 acres of land in Frederick and Anne Arundel counties, and six slaves.